AndreaPerna99/arduino-escape-room/README.md

 ---

-### 🧩 Puzzle 4: **Il Disegno del Destino** (The Destiny Drawing)
+### 🧩 Puzzle 4: **La Tastiera del Destino** (The Destiny Keyboard)

 - **Hardware**:
-  - DIY Drawing Robot
+  - Modified PS2 Keyboard
-  - Magnetic whiteboard
+  - LCD Display
+  - Solenoid Lock (Elettroserratura)
-  - Arduino Controller
+  - Arduino Nano

 - **Objective**:
-  - Deploy a robot that autonomously draws a clue leading to the final exit.
+  - Players receive a code drawn by the **DIY Robot** on a whiteboard (hidden in the previous step).
+  - They must type the correct sequence into a modified Arduino-controlled PS2 keyboard.
+  - As players type, feedback is provided through the LCD display.
+  - Entering the correct combination triggers an electronic solenoid lock, physically releasing the final key to exit the room.

 🔧 Related Files:
 [`Keyboard/Keyboard.ino`](./Keyboard/Keyboard.ino)